ge3224/switchback/examples/demos/zig/README.md

 ## Why Zig?

-This recipe demonstrates Switchback with a systems programming language:
+This demo demonstrates Switchback with a systems programming language:
 - **Performance**: Comparable to C/C++ but with memory safety
 - **Simplicity**: No complex build systems or package managers
 - **Portability**: Cross-compile to any platform